handsontable/handsontable/.github/ISSUE_TEMPLATE/vue-handsontable.md

 ---
-name: @handsontable/vue
+name: "@handsontable/vue"
 about: Issues regarding the Vue wrapper for Handsontable.
-title: ''
+title: ""
-labels: 'vue'
+labels: "vue"
-assignees: ''
+assignees: ""

 ---